September 10

 • Safe and durable; will last forever and never react with your food

-• Good quality brands heat evenly and hold heat moderately well (not like cast iron, but some are close)
+• Good quality brands heat evenly and hold heat well

 • Versatile: you can use it for any cooking task (though some other materials are better at some things, you can make stainless steel work for anything).